Someone decided you had to choose.

 Here's the thing nobody tells you:

-The people selling you the "escape corporate" playbook already left.
+The people selling you the one-thing playbook already picked their one thing.

 That difference is the whole point of this newsletter.